williamthecon/sudoku-solver/README.md

 This project _will_ provide some different ways to solve a sudoku.
 Nothing is designed to be fast or efficient.
 The goal is just to make it work.

 # Use
-Import the `Field` class from `base`, the `solve` function from any other file and input the field formatted as shown in the following example.
+Import the `Field` class and the `solve` function from any file other than `base.py` and input the field formatted as shown in the following example.
+The method will return a copy of the input field with the solved values.

 ```
-from base import Field
-from sudoku_solver import solve
+from sudoku_solver import Field, solve

 field = Field([
     [0, 9, 7, 2, 0, 6, 0, 3, 1],